Support Page Content

 Planetarium

-The Sac State Planetarium will serve as a lecture hall for introductory astronomy courses for Sac State students, a destination for K-12 school group field trips, and a site to host public events and shows on evenings and weekends.
+The Sac State Planetarium serves as a lecture hall for introductory astronomy courses for Sac State students, a destination for K-12 school group field trips, and a site to host public events and shows on evenings and weekends.
 More information, including tickets and scheduling, can be found by clicking here to visit the planetarium website.

 For more information, you can also contact the Planetarium Coordinator, Dr. Kyle Watters, at kyle.watters@csus.edu